bmac/remix-response/README.md

 ### Errors

-When returning a response, if any of the promise reject the response will have a 500 status code.
-The data object will contain all of the properites with an object similar to `Promise.allSettled` indicating if the promise was fulfilled or rejected and the value/reason.
-This object can be used in your ErrorBoundary to render the appropriate error message.
+When returning a response, if any of the promises reject the response will have a 500 status code.
+The data object will contain all of the properites with an object similar to `Promise.allSettled` indicating if the promises are fulfilled or rejected and the `value`/`reason`.
+This object can be used in your `ErrorBoundary` component to render the appropriate error message.

 ```ts
 import type { LoaderArgs } from "@remix-run/node";